 Old buildings often contain asbestos in the insulation, older HVAC systems, and exterior siding.
 Additionally, the interior may be painted with lead-based paint.
 Depending on where you live, you may have to mitigate those issues, and it can be costly.
 In fact, one of the reasons why the owner may be selling is because they are faced with lead or asbestos abatement and can’t afford it.
 It’s important to have a building inspector look for those materials and check with your city and state to find out what remedies are required if they are present in the building.

-There are several basic numbers you can eyeball on the property as you are evaluating it.
+There are several basic numbers you can eyeball on the apartment complex as you are evaluating it.
 These will provide a preliminary look at the property’s potential before you make a more thorough examination of the property’s financials.
 These include the apartment complex rent roll, occupancy rate, and cost per unit.